This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Pruning branches for Christmas wreath material

-When I’m ready to cut the branches, I make sure to don gardening gloves (or warm gloves I don’t mind getting dirty if it’s especially cold out).
-I’ll grab a pair of clean, sharp pruners and head to the backyard.
-There are a few things to keep in mind if you’re clipping your own.
+When you head out to cut branches, grab some gardening gloves (or warm gloves that you don’t mind getting dirty if it’s especially cold out).
+Use a pair of clean, sharp pruners and head to the yard.
+There are a few things to keep in mind if you’re clipping your own branches.

-I make sure to snip close to the bottoms of the trees, or errant branches that are sticking out.
+Cut branches that are close to the bottoms of a shrub trees or errant branches that are sticking out.
 This is important for pine trees, which prefer to be pruned in the summer.
 As I cut, I’m aware of anything taking that will benefit the shape of the tree without one being able to tell it’s been “harvested” for holiday greens.
 Broadleaf evergreens, like boxwood and holly, and conifers, like cedar and juniper, don’t mind a light trimming at this time of year.

 Adding accessories to your holiday wreath

-Once all the greenery has been added to your wreath, you’re ready to accessorize.
+Once all the greenery has been added to your wreath, it’s time to accessorize.
 This is the fun part because it allows you to add your own personal touches.
-Look through your cupboards for potential decor materials.
-Check out your local craft stores.
+Look through your cupboards for potential decorations you can reuse.
+And check out your local craft stores.
 There are endless options for ribbons and bows.
-Some come with twist ties attached, which makes them super easy to tie on.
-I use the florist wire to tie these types of elements on, too.
-I suppose a hot glue gun could come in handy to attach certain accessories.
+Some come with twist ties attached, which makes them super easy to attach.
+You can use the florist wire to tie these types of elements on, too.

 You could also accessorize with miniature ornaments, cookie cutters, or other Christmas decorations.
-I like to add natural materials, like pinecones and dried hydrangea blooms, too.
-Apps like Instagram provide endless inspiration and ideas from fellow DIYers.
+I like to add natural materials, like pinecones and dried hydrangea blooms.

 Depending on where you display your wreath, you could also intertwine miniature fairy lights throughout the greenery that you can turn on at night to create a warm welcome for guests.